MSarfarazH/budget-tracker/README.md

   ## Description:
-  Helps users to tracket their budget with graphical visual aid
+  Helps users to track their budget with graphical visual aid

   _________________________